lmraes/cypress-basico-v2/README.md

 # cypress-basic-v2
-Sample project for the basic course of the Talking About Testing online school.
+Sample project for the basic course of the Talking About Testing online school (https://walmyr.dev).

 ## Pre-requirements